i-love-flamingo/graphql/Readme.md

 ## Config

-You can enable `LimitOperationAmountMiddleware` to prevent batching attack by setting `graphql.security.limitQueryAmountMiddleware.enable` to true.
+You can enable `LimitOperationAmountMiddleware` to prevent batching attack by setting `graphql.security.limitOperationAmount.enable` to true.

-`graphql.security.limitQueryAmountMiddleware.sameOperationsThreshold` option can be used to set a threshold for the same operations called in a single request.
+`graphql.security.limitOperationAmount.sameOperationLimit` option can be used to set a limit for the same operations called in a single request.

-`graphql.security.limitQueryAmountMiddleware.allOperationsThreshold` option can be used to set a threshold for all the operations called in a single request.
+`graphql.security.limitOperationAmount.totalOperationLimit` option can be used to set a limit for all the operations called in a single request.